The three key principles of coaching

 Our goal as coaches is to instil these principles in our athletes.

 For as long as she can remember, Maria attended circuit classes at least 4 times a week, but never felt like she was making any progress.
 Introduced to CrossFit in 2012, she finally found the missing element: she started training to be strong and healthy, as opposed to training to ‘look good’.
-In 2013, Maria left her office job behind and became a full-time CrossFit Coach and Personal Trainer.
+In 2013, Maria left her office job behind and became a full-time CrossFit Trainer.

 Phil has also completed 3D Maps Movement Analysis & Performance System certification (Gray Institute) as well as attending a number of CrossFit seminars (Mobility, Endurance Running, Football, CrossFit Kids, Olympic Lifting & CrossFit Competitors Course).
-He is also a certified Bioforce Conditioning Coach and has completed the Gym Jones Level 1 Trainer Course.
+He is a certified Bioforce Conditioning Coach and has completed the Gym Jones Level 1 Trainer Course.

-He also enjoys coaching competitive athletes, rock climbing, playing football and cheering on / shouting profanities at Manchester United.
+He enjoys coaching competitive athletes, rock climbing, playing football and cheering on / shouting profanities at Manchester United.

 assistant manager of coaches’ development